datafolklabs/cement/doc/source/dev/hooks.rst

 cement_pre_setup_hook
 ^^^^^^^^^^^^^^^^^^^^^

 Run before CementApp.setup() is called.
-The application object object is passed as an argument.
+The application object is passed as an argument.

 .. code-block:: python